pretix/pretix/doc/api/resources/reusablemedia.rst

-expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 list of integer            Internal IDs of tickets this medium is linked to. linked_orderposition                  integer                    Internal ID of a ticket this medium is linked to. (**deprecated**, do not use, will be removed) linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
-Consider
+expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 list of integer            Internal IDs of tickets this medium is linked to. linked_orderposition                  integer                    **DEPRECATED.** ID of the ticket the medium is linked to, if it is linked to
-                                                                 this internal to the system and don't use it for your own data.
+                                                                 only one ticket. ``null``, if the medium is linked to none or multiple tickets. linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
+Consider this internal to the system and don't use it for your own data.